Brian A. Rosenblatt

 Brian’s also handles commercial litigation, catastrophic losses, construction litigation, products liability, commercial trucking/transportation claims, employer liability, premises liability, false arrest/malicious prosecution, personal injury data security/breach, privacy, cyber liability and e-commerce matters.
 He has served as lead counsel in nine jury trials and over eighty bench trials.
 He has conducted over three hundred arbitrations and mediations and prevailed on countless motions for summary judgment relating to intellectual property, commercial claims, construction cases and personal injury matters (including trucking claims, premises liability and automobile accidents.)
 Brian also regularly serves as an Arbitrator for the Circuit Court of Cook County.
 Brian handles transactional and litigated matters across the country and has been admitted pro hac vice to several jurisdictions nationwide.

-Brian has been an active member of the National Academy of Arts & Sciences for twenty-two years.
+Brian has been an active member of the National Academy of Arts & Sciences for 22 years.
 He is on the governing committee of the American Bar Association’s Forum on the Entertainment and Sports Industries and serves as editor in chief of the Forum’s Law Journal, Entertainment and Sports Lawyer.

 - J.D., Chicago-Kent College of Law, Chicago, Illinois, 1997